MetaMask/metamask-docs/wallet/how-to/register-token.md

 :::

 You can prompt users to add a single NFT or multiple NFTs using `wallet_watchAsset`.
-The confirmation screens look like the following:
+The add NFT interfaces look like the following:

 <div class="row">
     <div class="column">